 I've been adding my wool Ibex jacket on colder days lately.
 It's a good layer to take on + off as needed throughout the day.
-A couple of sweatshirts will be nice to have as well.
+I think a sweatshirt or two will be nice to have as well.
 It is very nice to know exactly what I'm going to wear every day.
 Once I'm dressed, I don't think about my outfit at all.
 It just works.

 A few of the ways I've thought through my choices: